|

 Requirement 4 can be quite difficult in some situations.
 Examples of evidence include:

+The Spousal sponsorship application process can be complex and time-consuming.
+Potential applicants should seek the advice of an immigration lawyer to ensure that all the requirements are met and the application is drafted and submitted correctly.
 On April 19, 2023, many IRCC employees began a strike, as part of the Public Service Alliance of Canada's labour dispute with the Canadian government.
 This is having some effect on immigration applications, particularly those for permanent residents.
 New applications can still be submitted as usual, both online and by mail, but non-urgent applications will be delayed for the duration of the strike.
 Extensions of a stay in Canada can still be submitted, and maintained status remains as usual for those with applications still in processing.
 For more information, please see this link www.canada.ca/en/immigration-refugees-citizenship/labour-disruptions.html

 New permanent residents of Canada sometimes did not include dependent children on their original application.
 Thankfully, permanent residents (and citizens) can sponsor a child and reunite their families through the child sponsorship path if they were excluded for whatever reason.